FedericoPonzi/Horust/CONTRIBUTING.md

 One example would be if you're developing on a system that does not support a certain Linux command that Horust uses.
 Mac users, for example, would prefer this approach (since `prctl` is not available on Mac OSX).

-To solve this issue, the `Makefile` contains a `dlocal X` command, that allows for a container-based development workflow.
+To solve this issue, the `Makefile` contains a `dlocal CARGO_COMMAND` command, where `CARGO_COMMAND` is passed to `cargo` inside the container.
+This flow allows for a container-based development workflow that's similar to the normal one.
-Specifically:
+Some examples:

-`dlocal build` - Compiles Horust and its dependecies `dlocal test`  - Compiles Horust and its dependencies and tests the project using `cargo test` `dlocal run`   - Compiles Horust and its dependencies and runs the project using `cargo run` and a set of example services
+`dlocal build` - Compiles Horust and its dependecies (need to run this once, to compile all the dependencies) `dlocal test`  - Runs the test suite without re-compiling all dependencies `dlocal run`   - Runs Horust inside a container `dlocal check` - Performs

 ### Container-based development example